ArcanaFramework/arcana/docs/source/deployment.rst

 (using a value for ``package_manager`` keyword argument of ``"apt"`` for Debian-based or ``"yum"`` for Red Hat).
 Arcana installs itself into the Docker image within an Anaconda_ environment named "arcana".
-Therefore, it won't typically conflict with Docker images for existing pipelines unless they are also installed using Anaconda.
+Therefore, it won't typically conflict with packages on existing Docker images for third-party pipelines unless they are also installed using Anaconda.

 The :meth:`.XnatViaCS.generate_xnat_command` method is used to create the `command configuration files <https://wiki.xnat.org/container-service/command-resolution-122978876.html>`_